Mike Wager - 12 January 2021

 When customer relationship management (CRM) systems first appeared, they were little more than databases used to store customer contact details, track sales pipelines, and send the occasional marketing email.

 Fast forward to now, and CRM systems look quite different.
 Most are hosted in the cloud — 75% according to Gartner — and with every new release, greater functionality is introduced.
 And by adding processes, linking business-critical operations together, and integrating enterprise applications, CRMs have become more interactive.
-They have become all-encompassing platforms that entire companies run on.
+CRMs, such as Salesforce and Microsoft Dynamics 365, have become all-encompassing platforms that entire companies run on.

 Because the stakes are so high for businesses that rely on CRM, these platforms require robust testing simply to remain operational.
 To support business objectives and provide an exceptional customer experience, businesses need a coherent CRM testing strategy in place from the planning stage through to version updates and data migrations, when updates occur or data is migrated to newer versions.